 When researching before an interview, consider how they may define success.
 Using that research, synthesize your view of success with the company’s values, which allows you to answer both the interviewer’s question and show that you understand and share the company’s vision.
 For instance, if you are interviewing with a non-profit, their success may not revolve as much around revenue as it does around positive influence in the community.

 4. Give specific examples

 Since success can sometimes be ambiguous, providing interviewers with specific, concrete examples can ground your definition and give you another opportunity to talk about your achievements.
 Give specific examples of a time when you feel that you were successful, and explain how it came about.

 For example, if you define success as leading a team to achieve collective and individual goals, tell the interviewer about a time you surpassed a goal and finished a project ahead of its deadline.
-You can then discuss how you helped your team by improving teamwork, recognizing individual efforts to improve motivation and by setting milestones.
+You can then discuss how you helped your team by improving teamwork, recognizing individual efforts to improve motivation and setting milestones.

 Since success is individual, how you define it will vary.
 These examples can help you decide how to combine a definition of success that fits company goals or values with your unique perspective:

 “I consider reaching both small and large milestones towards a goal as a success.
 I view success as a process where challenges encourage me to look at things from different perspectives and to find creative solutions to problems.
 Facing those challenges helps me progress personally at the same time that I hopefully make progress toward company objectives.
 I can leave work feeling successful as long as I have made some progress toward solving a problem or reaching a goal, even if I have not reached every personal goal at the end of the day.”